 How do I take the foreign language placement test?

-To learn more about the foreign language placement test, please visit their web page.
+To learn more about the foreign language placement test, please visit the Language Placement website.

 I want to grieve a grade.
 What do I do?